 Conference Agenda:

-- Have the most junior participant write their categories of professional behavior on the white-board.
+- Have a resident write their categories of professional behavior on the white-board.
 Using the real-life examples of citations, expand or modify the categories. - Have each participant discuss a situation in which their professionalism was challenged.

 Extra-Credit: